Reynisfjara black sand beach with basalt columns

 Dimmuborgir — The Dark Castles

-Near the shores of Lake Myvatn in Northeast Iceland lies one of the country's most otherworldly landscapes: Dimmuborgir, the "Dark Castles" or "Dark Fortress."
+Near the shores of Lake Myvatn in Northeast Iceland lies one of the country's most otherworldly landscapes: Dimmuborgir, the "Dark Castles."
 This vast field of dramatic lava formations resembles a ruined city of dark towers, arches, and caves, and it has been associated with trolls and supernatural beings for as long as anyone can remember.

-Dimmuborgir was formed approximately 2,300 years ago when a massive lava flow from the Threngslaborgir and Ludentsborgir crater row poured over a small lake.
+Dimmuborgir was formed approximately 2,300 years ago when a massive lava flow poured over a small lake.
 The water beneath the lava boiled violently, sending columns of steam upward through the molten rock.
 As the lava cooled, these steam vents created the pillars, arches, and hollow chambers that give Dimmuborgir its extraordinary appearance.
-When the still-liquid lava eventually drained away toward the lake, it left behind the solidified formations that stand today, an accidental architecture that looks eerily intentional.
+When the still-liquid lava drained away, it left behind the solidified formations that stand today — an accidental architecture that looks eerily intentional.

 In Icelandic folklore, Dimmuborgir is said to be the homeland of Gryla and Leppalui, the troll parents of the 13 Yule Lads.
-The dark, labyrinthine formations provide the perfect setting for a family of trolls, with countless caves and hidden chambers where supernatural creatures might lurk.
-The site is connected to the Christmas tradition, and during the holiday season, the Yule Lads are said to descend from Dimmuborgir one by one to visit the towns below.
-Several well-marked walking trails of varying length and difficulty wind through the formations, allowing visitors to explore the lava pillars, peer into caves, and pass through natural stone arches.
+During the holiday season, the Yule Lads are said to descend from Dimmuborgir one by one to visit the towns below.
+Several well-marked walking trails wind through the formations.
 The most famous formation is Kirkjan ("The Church"), a large cave with a remarkably cathedral-like interior.

 Gryla & The 13 Yule Lads